zowongapcs/Chemotaxis/README.md

    - `void move()` which moves the bacteria in a **random walk** pattern.
    - `void show()` which draws the bacteria using the three member variables
 2. You will then use an array to store many *instances* of the Bacteria.
+3. Personalize the title, headline and footer of `index.html`

 Extensions
 ==========